TheLastCylon/ecosystem/documentation/examples/dice_roller/server.md

 ## Conclusion

 All of the above boils down to three things you need to understand at this stage:
-1. Most of the time, you'll need two DTOs.
-A request and response DTO.
+1. Most of the time, you'll need two DTOs: A request and response DTO.
 2. Some of the time you'll use `EmptyDTO` as your request DTO.
 3. Yet fewer times you'll have only a request DTO, and use `QueuedRequestHandlerResponseDTO` for the response.